zigford/USC-SCCM/README.md

 Whats New
 =========

+### 10/07/2020 : A New function for Dean.
+Install-PendingUpdates
+* You can now go: Get-PendingUpdates -ComputerName | Install-PendingUpdates

 ### 08/07/2020 : New functions Get-PendingUpdates and Get-ServiceWindow
 * See updates status and service windows at a glance.